TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-The rest of the ports are related to the `JAMES Remote Administration Tool` version `2.3.2`.
+Several of the open ports belong to `Apache JAMES 2.3.2` services, including the `Remote Administration Tool` on port `4555`.

 ![5](../../../assets/images/SolidState/5.png)

 <br />

-Apache James (`Java Apache Mail Enterprise Server`) is an open-source mail server built using `Java`.
-It provides all the neccessary services to allow email communication, including:
+Apache JAMES (`Java Apache Mail Enterprise Server`) is an open-source mail server built using `Java`.
+It provides all the necessary services to allow email communication, including (though not all are enabled on this instance):

 - `SMTP` (Simple Mail Transfer Protocol).